APS Careers | Becoming a physicist

 Why Study Physics?

-Want to Know How and Why?
-Learn Physics
+Want to know “how” and “why?”
+Learn physics.

-Like Science?
-It Began with Physics
+Like science?
+It begins with physics

-Physics encompasses the study of the universe from the largest galaxies to the smallest subatomic particles.
+Physics encompasses the study of the universe from the largest galaxies to the smallest (subatomic!) particles.

-You can find physicists in industrial and government labs, on college campuses, in the astronaut corps, and consulting on TV shows.
-In addition, many physics grads work at newspapers and magazines, in government, and even on Wall Street—places where their ability to think analytically is a great asset.
+Physicists are problem solvers.
+Their analytical skills make them versatile and adaptable, so physicists often work interesting jobs in interesting places.
+You can find physicists in industrial and government labs, on college campuses, in the astronaut corps, and consulting for the special effects in TV shows and movies.
+In addition, many physics grads work for engineering or consulting firms, at newspapers and magazines, in government, for non-profits, in data science and app development roles, and even on Wall Street — places where their ability to think analytically is a great asset.

-Want a Job?
-People Hire Physicists
+Want a job?
+People hire physicists

 • Journalism